python/cpython/Doc/library/sched.rst

    Return true if the event queue is empty.

-.. method:: scheduler.run()
+.. method:: scheduler.run(blocking=True)

    Run all scheduled events.
-This function will wait  (using the :func:`delayfunc` function passed to the constructor) for the next event, then execute it and so on until there are no more scheduled events.
+This method will wait  (using the :func:`delayfunc` function passed to the constructor) for the next event, then execute it and so on until there are no more scheduled events.

+   If *blocking* is False executes the scheduled events due to expire soonest (if any) and then return.

    Either *action* or *delayfunc* can raise an exception.
 In either case, the scheduler will maintain a consistent state and propagate the exception.
 If an